 An external contractor (Ernst & Young France) was hired to produce a background report as a basis for the development of the sectoral reference document.
 In the meantime, the JRC established a Technical Working Group (TWG) comprising experts in environment and telecommunications/ICT services to gather and review information and to validate the best environmental management practices, environmental performance indicators and benchmarks of excellence identified.
 The kick-off meeting of the TWG took place on 16-17 November 2015.
 Based on the comments and inputs provided by the TWG at the kick-off meeting and in cooperation with the group, Ernst & Young has produced the background report.

-This final background report will be the basis for discussion at a second and final meeting of the TWG which will be held in Ispra (Italy) on 17-18 November 2016.
+The background report was the basis for discussion at a second and final meeting of the TWG which was held in Ispra (Italy) on 17-18 November 2016.

 The following people are part of the JRC EMAS SRD team:

 - Ioannis Antonopoulos

 If you have any question on the work carried out in this area or if you would like to contribute to the identification of best environmental management practices in one of the areas under study, please feel free to contact us.
 The best way to do so is sending an e-mail to JRC-EMAS-SRD@ec.europa.eu